-A solution to ambiguity (that we'll explore in detail later in optic flow motion field estimation) is to impose 1) a regionbased smoothness constraint (a local constraint) and 2) boundary conditions (global constraint).
+A solution to ambiguity (that we'll explore in detail later in optic flow motion field estimation) is to impose 1) a region-based smoothness constraint (a local constraint) and 2) boundary conditions (global constraint based on the shape of the bounding contour).
 Smoothness constraints can be formulated as "Bayesian priors", but more on this later.
 Let's see how Ikeuchi and Horn got around the problem of ill-posedness.